vercel/modelfusion/docs/guide/function/generate-structure.md

 #### Llama.cpp JSON grammar

 You can generate structures with [Llama.cpp](/integration/model-provider/llamacpp) models.
-The `jsonStructurePrompt` automatically restricts the output to JSON using a GBNF grammar.
+The `jsonStructurePrompt` automatically restricts the output to your JSON schema using a GBNF grammar.

 :::note
 When using Llama.cpp for structure generation, it is important to choose a model that is capable of creating the structure that you want.
 I had good results with `openhermes2.5-mistral` and `mixtral`, for example, but this depends on your use case.